 The ragtag army held off the SS troops all morning.
 But the situation was starting to get desperate.
 The defenders were running low on ammunition.

 Čučković, meanwhile, had been pleading the POW’s case in Innsbruck, and that morning a relief force from the 103rd Infantry Division under Major John Kramers headed towards Itter.

 As Čučković, Kramers and the soldiers neared Itter they could hear the battle, but couldn’t figure out how to actually get to the castle.
 Kramers repeatedly tried to get Lee (or anyone else) on the radio, but failed; Lee’s radio had been in the Besotten Jenny, which had been destroyed.
 So Kramers stopped at either a house or a local pub – the exact location isn’t clear – and found a phone.
 He simply called the castle and got directions from whoever picked up the phone.
 But the directions were either incomplete or unclear – I read one account that said the SS cut the phone lines before they could finish directing Kramers to the castle.
 Whatever the case, Borotra, the French tennis star, offered to pole vault over the castle wall and direct the rescuers to the castle.
-This he did, and he found the relief group and directed them to the castle.
+This he did.
 He then asked for, and was given, a uniform and continued the fight against the SS soldiers.

 By 4PM the battle was over.
 Around 100 Waffen-SS troops were captured and the French VIPs were sent back to France, arriving in Paris on May 10.

 For his defense of the castle and POWs, Lee was awarded the Distinguished Service Cross.